onmagnoliasquare/css/README.md

 ## Starting development

-In order to start developing, you can use VS Code live server or npm live-server to see updates in real time.
+To start development:

-First run `yarn start`, then start the live-server.
-This will then allow you to see the changes in real time.
+In one terminal run `yarn start` and in another run `yarn dev`.
+The first command runs the build watching process to autobuild and update the CSS files in css accordingly.
+The second command starts the vite development server.

 ## Why are there two repositories?